OpenFn/docs/README.md

   })
   field("Age__c", 7)
 ```

 Here, the patient's name will be a comma separated concatenation of all the values in the `patient_names` array from our source message.

-Other than the expression tree, JDs have certain attributes that must be set:
+Other than the expression tree, Jobs have certain attributes that must be set:

 1. **Filter** - The message filter that will triggers the job.
 2. **Adaptor** - The adaptor for the destination system you're connecting to.
 2. **Credential** - The credential that will be used to gain access to that destination system.
 4. **Active?** - A boolean which determines whether the job runs in real-time when matching messages arrive.

-## Helper Functions
+## Common Helper Functions
 - `fields(...)`
 - `field(destination_field_name__c, value)`
 - `dataValue(JSON_path)`